joshhchun/bminor-compiler/README.md

-Compiler for BMinor (C-like language) written in C
+A compiler for BMinor (C-like language) written in C.